ninjaduck4112636/Broton-Screen-Recorder-Manual/README.md

 ![2](https://user-images.githubusercontent.com/71088270/104146612-539db400-53f1-11eb-8ee3-e25ccf6b0c6e.PNG)

 ### 3. **Select the Required Screen that you want to Record.
-For this Example i will be selecting The Entire Screen** :cherry_blossom:
+For this Example i will be selecting the "Entire Screen"** :cherry_blossom:

 ![2 2](https://user-images.githubusercontent.com/71088270/104146995-a5930980-53f2-11eb-859f-4a9b53c30f5a.png)

 ### 4. **As shown below** :orange:
+### *Note: You can observe that the "SELECT THE VIDEO SOURCE" button has changed to the selected screen name in my case it is "ENTIRE SCREEN"*

 ![3](https://user-images.githubusercontent.com/71088270/104146765-da529100-53f1-11eb-9d5e-e0b4fa973dbf.PNG)